AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

     @@||example.org/path/$removeheader
     ```

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.

 #### **`$hls`**